JAAR91/micro-reddit/README.md

 ### Prerequisites

--Windows, Mac or Linux machine
+- Windows, Mac or Linux machine

--Web browser other than Internet Explorer
+- Web browser other than Internet Explorer

 ### Setup

--Rails Console to run it
+- Rails Console to run it

 ### Install

--bundler install
+- bundler install
--run rails db:migrate to build the tables on the database
+- run rails db:migrate to build the tables on the database

 ### Build With

--Ruby
--Rails
--SQL
+- Ruby
+- Rails
+- SQL

 ​
 ### You can deploy this project forking it on GitHub and then going to:

-->Repository

-->Settings

-->GitHub Pages
+- Repository

+- Settings

-(Select source)
+- GitHub Pages(Select source)

-->Save
+- Save

 ​

 👤 **Authors**

 👤 **Amal Hersi**